meghapsimatrix/simhelpers/README.md

 workflow.

-In addition to the set of functions that calculates performance measures and MCSE, the package also includes a function, `create_skeleton`, that generates a skeleton outline of a simulation study that can be applied when designing one.
-Another function, `evaluate_by_row` runs the simulation for each combination of conditions row by row.
-Lastly, the `start_parallel` function sets up parallel processing.
+In addition to the set of functions that calculates performance measures and MCSE, the package also includes a function, `create_skeleton()`, that generates a skeleton outline of a simulation study that can be applied when designing one.
+Another function, `evaluate_by_row()` runs the simulation for each combination of conditions row by row and implements the `future_pmap()` function from the `furrr` package to run the simulation in parallel.

 The package also contains several datasets that contain results from example simulation studies.
 The code used to generate the data is